5 essentials of a Cyber liability insurance policy

 In the end, the success of a company’s fight against cyber crime is ultimately defined by its preparation.
 Encryption of mobile devices and computer systems is essential, as well as employee training and education.
 Occasional vulnerability tests to identify areas of weakness when it comes to an existing cybersecurity infrastructure are mandatory.
 Taking the proper protective measures are important to help prevent a network security data breach, but when all else fails, it is equally important that you have a comprehensive Cyber liability insurance policy in place to cover you for any liability associated with a breach.

-Harris Tsangaris is the managing director of New York City-based NFP Property & Casualty
+Harris Tsangaris is the managing director of New York City-based NFP Property & Casualty.

 Like what you see?
 Then give us your feedback.

-If you have something to add or ask, use the comment box to let us know.
+Go ahead.
+Don't be shy!
+Use the sharing functions found on this page to rate us using a "Like" or "+1".If you have something to add or ask, use the comment box to let us know.
 We hope you enjoy the page, and will visit often. - Agape Brokers Insurance Agency -